purpleidea/flabbergast/flabbergast-manual.md

 ### Tuples and Templates

 In addition to literal tuples, tuples can be instantiated from templates.
 The instantiation can also modify a template by adding, removing, or overriding attributes.
-The syntax for instantiation is simply an expression yielding a template followed by `{`, an optional list of modifications, and terminated by `}`.
+The syntax for instantiation is simply an expression yielding a template followed by `{`, an optional list of amendments, and terminated by `}`.
 Templates are created in a syntax similar to literal tuples: `Template {`, a list of attributes, followed by `}`.

     foo_tmpl : Template { a : b + 4 }
     foo : foo_tmpl { b : 3 } # Yields { a : 7  b : 4 }

-Templates can also be derived using a syntax that is a hybrid of the two: `Template`, an expression for the template from which to derive, followed by `{`, an optional list of modifications, and a terminating `}`.
-It's important to note that deriving a template, even with no changes, modifies it because it adds additional lookup scopes.
+Templates can also be derived using a syntax that is a hybrid of the two: `Template`, an expression for the template from which to derive, followed by `{`, an optional list of amendments, and a terminating `}`.
+It's important to note that deriving a template, even with no changes, amends it because it adds additional lookup scopes.
 In general, it's useful think of the curly braces and capturing scope.
 In this example, `foo2_tmpl` is capturing the scope inside of `x`, making `b` available to its descendants.

     foo_tmpl : Template { a : b + 4 }
     x : {